 If you have been injured or made sick aboard a cruise ship, you may be able to sue for damages.
 Injuries and illnesses on a ship can lead to expensive medical bills, lost wages if you can’t return to work immediately, mental anguish, and possibly even permanent disability.

 You may be entitled to compensation to cover these costs, especially if negligence on the part of the cruise ship staff can be proven.
-Contact a lawyer experienced in maritime law, personal injury, and cruise ships to find out your options and how best to pursue legal action.
+Many cruise lines include language in tickets that limit their liability.
+Contact a lawyer experienced in maritime law, personal injury, and cruise ships to help you navigate this often complicated situation.
+They can determine your options and how best to pursue legal action.